kvark/dark/README.md

 Dark aims to be a practical lossless universal data compressor.
 By combining the security of [Rust](http://rust-lang.com) with the state of art BWT implementation and compression techniques, Dark aims to be the trust-worthy tool for your day-to-day compression needs.

-It requires [rust-compress](http://github.com/alexcrichton/rust-compress), and is going to be developed in cooperation with this wonderful library.
+It requires [rust-compress](http://github.com/alexcrichton/rust-compress), and is developed in cooperation with this wonderful library.

 ### Current status